relovag/CSIS-4260/README.md

 ## Training

 We trained our model on a single p3.xlarge instance with a Tesla V100 GPU and 16GB of memory.
 Due to size of the entire dataset, we limited our training to a subset of three json.gz files totaling around 1.5GB.
-We trained for 5 epochs using a cosine embedding loss and a layer-wise adaptive moments based (LAMB) optimizer.
+We trained for 5 epochs using a cosine embedding loss and a layer-wise adaptive moments (LAMB) optimizer.

 <p align="center">
 <img src="assets/loss.png" width="400" height="400" />